 Disclaimer: Due to COVID-19 concerns, many events might be canceled, postponed, or changed into limited versions, sometimes at very short notice.
 Please check with event organizers directly for the latest updates.

-Late January and early February in Philadelphia is a vibrant season, packed with colorful Lunar New Year events.
+Late January and early February is a vibrant season in Philadelphia , packed with colorful Lunar New Year events.
 The celebrations span far beyond Chinatown—libraries, museums, and other establishments across the city host special themed festivities, most offering free admission.
 Usually, activities start a week before Chinese New Year and continue well through a fortnight afterward.

-Despite tons of options, the top pick is two energetic parades taking place in Chinatown annually.
-If you're there for Chinese New Year's Eve, witness the Midnight Lion Dance featuring the Philadelphia Suns.
+Despite tons of options, the top picks are two energetic parades taking place in Chinatown annually.
+If you're there for Chinese New Year's Eve, make sure you witness the Midnight Lion Dance featuring the Philadelphia Suns.
 This hilarious street extravaganza kicks off at 1000 Race Street at 11:30 pm and runs through 1 am.
 For the best views, try to secure a spot at N 10th & Race St.

 You can also opt for a daytime Lion Dance Parade on Chinese New Year's Day between 11 am and 3 pm.
 The start point is the intersection of N 10th & Race St. Both parades are free of charge.
 Arrive aforehand as crowds get heavy at this time of year.